caofanCPU/D8gerAutoCode/README.md

     - If not satisfied just press the shortcut again and again util you are.

 6. You will get the following default configuration information
-    - It is recommended that you change the configuration items
+    - It's recommended that you change the configuration items
         - `author` (you can't sign my name for the pits you dug!)
         - `apiUrlPrefix` (the interface url prefix should be configured as the project interface unified URL prefix)
         - generate file output directory under a multi-module project
     - As for `boolean` configuration items, let you choose which files need to be generated, and specify output directory is optional

-> By the way, these default shortcuts are used in Mac OS, if you use Windows just take `cmd` into `ctrl`.
+> By the way, these default shortcuts used in Mac OS, if you use Windows just take `cmd` into `ctrl`.

 ### Contribute
 <div align="center">